kubernetes/website/content/en/docs/concepts/architecture/control-plane-node-communication.md

 SSH tunnels are currently deprecated so you shouldn't opt to use them unless you know what you are doing.
 The Konnectivity service is a replacement for this communication channel.

 ### Konnectivity service

 {{< feature-state for_k8s_version="v1.18" state="beta" >}}

-As a replacement to the SSH tunnels, the Konnectivity service provides TCP level proxy for the control plane to Cluster communication.
-The Konnectivity consists of two parts, the Konnectivity server and the Konnectivity agents, running in the control plane network and the nodes network respectively.
-The Konnectivity agents initiate connections to the Konnectivity server and maintain the connections.
+As a replacement to the SSH tunnels, the Konnectivity service provides TCP level proxy for the control plane to cluster communication.
+The Konnectivity service consists of two parts: the Konnectivity server and the Konnectivity agents, running in the control plane network and the nodes network respectively.
+The Konnectivity agents initiate connections to the Konnectivity server and maintain the network connections.
-All control plane to nodes traffic then goes through these connections.
+After enabling the Konnectivity service, all control plane to nodes traffic goes through these connections.

-See [Konnectivity Service Setup](/docs/tasks/setup-konnectivity/) on how to set it up in your cluster.
+Follow the [Konnectivity service task](/docs/tasks/extend-kubernetes/setup-konnectivity/) to set up the Konnectivity service in your cluster.